 Optical Character Recognition and Text Extraction

-High-value OCR is less about recognizing characters than about reconstructing document intent.
+High-value OCR is less about recognizing characters than about reconstructing document intent, as in intelligent document processing.

 Paragraph boundaries, table structures, headers, and footnotes must be preserved so that downstream systems can answer granular questions without mixing versions or violating compliance constraints.